Imagine a wheel with different markings painted on it at regular intervals. Can you predict the colour of the 18th mark? The 100th mark?

 Looking at the picture of this Jomista Mat, can you decribe what you see?
 Why not try and make one yourself?

 Building up a simple Celtic knot.
 Try the interactivity or download the cards or have a go on squared paper.

 How can the same pieces of the tangram make this bowl before and after it was chipped?
 Use the interactivity to try and work out what is going on!

-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outline of the child walking home from school?

 Can you fit the tangram pieces into the outline of Little Ming?